 Beyond helping you establish better time management skills, these five smart productivity hacks will help you focus your efforts on what’s most important so all your efforts start yielding real, tangible results.

 The Pomodoro Technique

 The Pomodoro Technique, developed by Francesco Cirillo in the late 20th century, can help you be more productive by clearly defining periods of focus and periods of rest for a given task.
 By carving out time for regular breaks and building periods of rest into your schedule, the Pomodoro Technique can help you cut out distractions and increase your overall efficiency.

 To try this productivity hack at home: Pick a task to focus on.
 Then, set a timer for 25 minutes.
 Work—without any interruptions or distractions—until the timer goes off.
 Take a 3-5 minute break and repeat the process from the beginning up to three more times.
-Once you’ve been working for four Pomodoro cycles (about an hour), take a longer 15-30 minute break before restarting the Pomodoro Technique over again for another hour, or until the task is complete.
+Once you’ve been working for four Pomodoro cycles (about two hours), take a longer 15-30 minute break before restarting the Pomodoro Technique over again for another two hours, or until the task is complete.

 The Top 3 Rule